Tijucas, Santa Catarina, Brazil: What to pack, what to wear, and when to go [2023]

 Comfort + Essentials

-A plug adapter that supports outlet types C and N. Make sure to get the right type.
-The vast majority of adapters available online are just plug changers and require your devices to adjust the voltage themselves.
-If yours can't do that they could get fried.
-This one is sufficent for most areas.
+A plug adapter that supports outlet types C and N. Take care to get the necessary kind.
+The majority of adapters available are just plug changers and expect your electronics to change the voltage themselves.
+If your devices can't do that they could burn up.
+This one works in most areas.

 Make your flight more comfortable with an airplane phone mount